History of the Post Office in Meldreth

 Supplied by Ann Handscombe

 The first Meldreth village Post Office was situated in a room at the home of the Hale family in North End.
+It was in existence from at least 1864, when it is first mentioned in Kelly’s Directory.
 This thatched cottage was also the site of the forge.
 Letters were delivered by horse drawn mail cart and telegrams were sent by morse code.

 The Post Office was moved to another cottage in Meldreth High street in approximately 1910.
 In 1919 Frederick Handscombe from Melbourn bought the cottage with the Post Office and became the village postman.
 Telegrams could be sent using a machine with a pointed dial for each letter.
 Later a telephone was installed.